Mohammed bin Abdullah Al Thani: Chairmanships

-Sharjan statemanship
+Sharjan administration

-In the field of statemanship, Sheikh Mohammed was appointed as Director General of the Sharjah Statistics Centre in January 2012.
+In the field of political administration, Sheikh Mohammed was appointed as Director General of the Sharjah Statistics Centre in January 2012.
 He also served as a chairman of the Department of Community Development of the Emirate of Sharjah and member of the Executive Council of the Emirate of Sharjah, being appointed by his granduncle Emir Sultan bin Muhammad Al-Qasimi of Sharjah.
 He was notwithstanding this appointed by his granduncle as the head of his office at the American University of Sharjah.

 Filmography

 Al Thani is featured in The Seventh Summit, a documentary that follows a group of men and one woman in their attempt to make it to the top of Mount Denali in Alaska.
 Among the climbers are Qatar’s own Sheikh Mohammed Al-Thani and Raed Zadan, respectively the first Qatari and the first Palestinian to climb Mount Everest; Iranian Massoud Kalafji; and Suzanne Al Houby, the first Arab woman to scale Everest.

 He is also featured in Seal of Approval, which follows the Arabs with Altitude as they summit Mount Everest.

 Al Thani made a documentary on the COVID-19 pandemic impact on the Nepali people who rely on the mountaineering industry.